Warning on Russia adds questions about Senate's Biden probe

 In the Senate, the Johnson-led investigation has proceeded this election year, but with some delay.

 In May, the committee authorized a subpoena for Blue Star Strategies, a lobbying firm that was a consultant to Burisma.
-But just months earlier, Johnson scrapped a vote on a subpoena to interview and obtain documents from Andrii Telizhenko, a consultant to Blue Star, “out of an abundance of caution” after classified briefings for committee staff.
+But just months earlier, Johnson postponed a vote on a subpoena to interview and obtain documents from Andrii Telizhenko, a consultant to Blue Star, “out of an abundance of caution” after committee staff received a classified briefing.

 Johnson, meanwhile, announced this week a subpoena for the FBI for documents in its investigation into the Trump campaign and Russia.